-11.3 The Seller may (in its discretion) accept the return of non-defective Goods for credit but this may incur a handling fee of twenty percent (20%) of the value of the returned Goods plus any freight (only if the Buyer is at fault in ordering them).
+12.3 The Seller may (in its discretion) accept the return of non-defective Goods for credit but this may incur a handling fee of twenty percent (20%) of the value of the returned Goods plus any freight (only if the Buyer is at fault in ordering them).

-11.4 Subject to clause 11.1, non-stocklist items or Goods made to the Buyer’s specifications are not acceptable for credit or return.
+12.4 Subject to clause 12.1, non-stocklist items or Goods made to the Buyer’s specifications are not acceptable for credit or return.

-12.3 The conditions applicable to the warranty given by clause 12.1 are:
+13.3 The conditions applicable to the warranty given by clause 13.1 are:

 (a) the warranty shall not cover any defect or damage which may be caused or partly caused by or arise through:

 (i) failure on the part of the Buyer to properly maintain any Goods; or

 (ii) failure on the part of the Buyer to follow any instructions or guidelines provided by the Seller; or

 (iii) any use of any Goods otherwise than for any application specified on a quote or order form; or

 (iv) the continued use of any Goods after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or

 (v) fair wear and tear, any accident or act of God.